-2015 Annual Report
+2016 Annual Report

-For more than one hundred years, our community has helped us to provide the very best care for kids and families.
-In 2015, our community helped us raise approximately $28 million to continue this important work, and for that we are profoundly thankful.
+For more than one hundred years, our community has helped us to provide the very best care for kids and families, and this year was no exception.
+In 2016, our community raised more than $28 million to help us save and transform lives at Children’s, and for that we are profoundly thankful.

 Expanding Reach, Improving Access

 - The Midtown Clinic opened in July as a continuation of our commitment to serving the needs of Milwaukee’s central city.
 The new clinic features wraparound services for patients and families, including primary care and much-needed dental and behavioral health services to the area – addressing two of the greatest health needs identified in a neighborhood with many children and few pediatricians.

 - The new Family Peace Center officially opened in January 2016 to better meet the needs of the most vulnerable kids and families.
 We serve more than 7,000 children each year who have been victims of violence, and this center brings together law enforcement and community-based services to provide the best family-centered care.